Chris Rock: 1984–1999: Saturday Night Live and standup

 Rock later had two more HBO comedy specials: Bigger & Blacker in 1999, and Never Scared in 2004.
 Articles relating to both specials called Rock "the funniest man in America" in Time and Entertainment Weekly.
 HBO also aired his talk show, The Chris Rock Show, which gained critical acclaim for Rock's interviews with celebrities and politicians.
 The show won an Emmy for writing.
 His television work has won him a total of three Emmy Awards and 15 nominations.
 By the end of the decade, Rock was established as one of the preeminent stand-up comedians and comic minds of his generation.
 During this time, Rock also translated his comedy into print form in the book Rock This! and released the Grammy Award-winning comedy albums, Roll with the New, Bigger & Blacker and Never Scared.
 Rock's fifth HBO special, Kill the Messenger, premiered on September 27, 2008, and won him another Emmy for outstanding writing for a variety or music program.

 It was not until the success of his stand-up act in the late 1990s that Rock began receiving leading man status in films.
-He began the decade with supporting roles in such films as New Jack City (1991) as crack addict Pookie, in the Eddie Murphy comedy Boomerang (1992), the Steve Martin comedy Sgt.
+He began the decade with supporting roles in such films as New Jack City as crack addict Pookie, in the Murphy-led comedy Boomerang (1992), the Steve Martin comedy Sgt.
 Bilko (1996) as well as Beverly Hills Ninja (1997), and Lethal Weapon 4 (1998).
-He also appeared in the Kevin Smith fantasy comedy film Dogma (1999).
-The film received positive reviews and premiered at the Cannes Film Festival.
-The film starred an ensemble cast with actors such as Ben Affleck, Matt Damon, Alan Rickman, Salma Hayek, and George Carlin.
+He also appeared in the Kevin Smith's fantasy comedy film Dogma (1999).
+The film received positive reviews and premiered at the 1999 Cannes Film Festival.
+The film starred an ensemble cast with actors such as Ben Affleck, Matt Damon, Jason Lee, Jason Mewes, Alan Rickman, Salma Hayek, Linda Fiorentino and George Carlin.